Rochel Gelman

 Rochel Gelman (born January 23, 1942) is an emeritus psychology professor at Rutgers University, New Brunswick, NJ, and Co-Director of the Center for Cognitive Science.
-Gallistel is married to fellow psychologist C. Randy Gallistel.
+Gelman is married to fellow psychologist C. Randy Gallistel.
 Prior to joining the Rutgers faculty she taught at the University of California, Los Angeles.

 Awards and honors

 Dr. Gelman is a member of the National Academy of Sciences, winner of the 1995 Distinguished Scientific Contribution Award from the American Psychological Association (APA), a Fellow of the American Academy of Arts and Sciences, the Cognitive Science Society, and a William James Fellow of the American Psychological Society.
 She also serves as a member of the Scientific Advisory Board for the False Memory Syndrome Foundation (FMSF).

 Dr. Gelman was featured on Closer to the Truth: Science, Meaning and the Future, a PBS series created, produced, and hosted by Dr. Robert Lawrence Kuhn.